GJellick3/GJellick3/README.md

 It covers a specific set of enhancements I made to one of my previous final projects on a weight-tracking application.
 These enhancements not only show off my skills and knowledge from what college has taught me, but also how my brain thinks as a computer science major.

-Within this space, you will find 2 Major Files.
+Within this space, you will find 4 major files and a handful of ReadMe's.

 The first is the Old project file.
 This runs the un-enhanced version of my software.